motech/motech/docs/source/modules/event.rst

     In :doc:`Core Architecture </architecture/core_architecture>` you can find an example of use of this annotation.

 #.
-Use an OSGi service exposed by the event module.
+Use an OSGi :code:`EventListenerRegistry` service exposed by the event module.

 Register custom callback
 ========================